Danny Amendola Blasted For ‘Oversharing’ After Posting Bitter Rant About Ex-Girlfriend Olivia Culpo

 Danny Amendola is feeling the heat after posting a lengthy Instagram rant about his ex-girlfriend Olivia Culpo.
 The Detroit Lions wide receiver slammed his ex on social media following reports that the former Miss Universe was spotted getting cozy with German-Russian record producer Zedd at Coachella.
 Now, Culpo’s fans have a few words for Danny Amendola.

-As previously reported by The Inquisitr, in a now-deleted post, Danny Amendola bashed Olivia Culpo’s Instagram fame and her “fishbowl lifestyle.”
+As previously reported by The Inquisitr, in a now-deleted post, Amendola bashed Culpo’s Instagram fame and her “fishbowl lifestyle.”
 While he admitted their connection in the bedroom was “f***king crazy,” the NFL star discredited Culpo’s career as a model and influencer.
-Danny Amendola also revealed that when they were together, Olivia Culpo would get angry at him for not posting about her or their relationship on social media, then he teased that he has “a whole cell phone” of embarrassing and racy photos that Instagram would “love to have” of Culpo.
+Amendola also revealed that when they were together, Culpo would get angry at him for not posting about her or their relationship on social media, then he teased that he has “a whole cell phone” of embarrassing and racy photos that Instagram would “love to have” of Culpo.

 Amendola ended his rant by confirming that he and Culpo no longer together as he seemingly described Zedd as a “[scrawny] little f**k.”
 Amendola also tagged Olivia Culpo in the shocking post, which he soon deleted.

-After deleting his rambling post, Danny Amendola posted an Instagram photo of him dancing solo with the caption, “Now that that’s over, let’s party.”
+After deleting his rambling post, Amendola posted an Instagram photo of him dancing solo with the caption, “Now that that’s over, let’s party.”

 Danny Amendola after slamming Olivia Culpo on Instagram. https://t.co/3PXFDjwkGO pic.twitter.com/3QaUTqKc9h